Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 <b>Step 2</b> Sign up on [heroku.com](https://www.heroku.com/) for a free account

-<b>Step 3</b> Download and install the [Heroku Toolbelt](https://toolbelt.heroku.com/) , you can learn more about the [Heroku Command Line Interface](https://devcenter.heroku.com/categories/command-line) if you are want to know detailed instruction of the usage.
+<b>Step 3</b> Download and install the [Heroku Toolbelt](https://toolbelt.heroku.com/) , you can learn more about the [Heroku Command Line Interface](https://devcenter.heroku.com/categories/command-line) if you want to know detailed instruction of the usage.

 <b>Step 4</b> Log in to your Heroku account and follow the prompts to create a new SSH public key.